MetLife Insurance Review for 2020

 MetLife car insurance coverage options

 MetLife offers all standard auto insurance coverage options including comprehensive, collision, and liability — along with uninsured and underinsured motorist coverage, personal injury protection (PIP), and rental car coverage.
-Below are additional features and options available with a MetLife car insurance policy.
+Below are sample rates for multiple kinds of drivers, and information on additional features and options available with a MetLife car insurance policy.
 Note that some of these options may not be available in your state.
 Check with your MetLife representative before purchasing a policy.